See also my Professional Profile.

-I moved to Australia in 2003 and became a citizen in 2005.
-Between 2003 and 2008 I was the primary carer for my two children, although I also worked part-time as circumstances permitted, first as a philosophy tutor at the University of Notre Dame in Fremantle, and later in Extension at the University of Western Australia.
-In 2008 I was employed as a full-time senior research officer at UWA, reporting to the Deputy Vice-Chancellor for Education.
-In this role I was the executive officer for several committees and working parties, and was closely involved in the University’s major Review of Course Structures, culminating in 2009 in the Future Framework.
+I moved to Perth, Western Australia, in 2003 and became an Australian citizen in 2005.
+Between 2003 and 2008 I was primarily responsible for my two young children, although I also worked part-time as circumstances permitted, first as a sessional tutor in the School of Philosophy and Theology at the University of Notre Dame Australia (UNDA), and later in Extension, the community-education program at the University of Western Australia.
+In 2008 I was appointed a full-time senior research officer at UWA, reporting to the Deputy Vice-Chancellor for Education.
+In this role I was the executive officer for several committees and working parties, and was closely involved in the University’s major Review of Course Structures, culminating in the 2009 Future Framework.

 Also in 2009 I began my involvement with the WA Association for Philosophy in Schools (APIS), which introduced me to philosophy-for-children (P4C) pedagogy, as well as providing some insight into the implementation of the ‘Philosophy and Ethics’ ATAR course in the WA curriculum.
 I completed APIS Level-1 training in 2009, was Secretary of APIS from 2010 to 2014, and Treasurer in 2018.
 I was also Secretary of the national body, the Federation of Asia-Pacific Philosophy in Schools Associations (FAPSA), from 2018 to 2019.
 Through APIS I learnt of the Philosothon, an inter-school annual philosophy competition started by Matthew Wills and Leanne Rucks at Hale in 2007.
 I was a regular facilitator at this event, and Chief Facilitator in 2010.
 In 2013 I acted as moderator at a trial of the Ethics Olympiad, in which Hale students competed with two US schools via video conference.